praveen21singh/AI-ML-Training-Materials/README.md

 AI/ML Trainer with 10+ years of experience in IT and AI training.
 Specialized in Python, Data Science, Machine Learning, and Deep Learning.

-I have delivered training to B.Tech, MCA, and BCA students at:
+I have delivered training to B.Tech, MCA, and BCA students at various University / Colleges.
-- Chandigarh University
-- Rayat Bahra University
-- Punjab University
-- Amity University Gurgaon
-(Under Samsung Innovation Campus Program)

----

 ## 🎯 What This Repository Contains
 This repository is a structured learning path I use to train students from basics to advanced AI concepts.